khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 ## For trackpad

 Some reason prevented trackpad work, so I have tried changed some code snippet of VoodooI2C.kext.
-So you can use ```my custom VoodooI2C.kext``` + VoodooI2CHID.kext/VoodooI2CSynaptics.kext depend on your trackpad is Synaptics or ELAN.
+So you must use __```_my custom VoodooI2C.kext_```__ + VoodooI2CHID.kext or VoodooI2CSynaptics.kext depends on your trackpad is ELAN or Synaptics.
 VoodooI2CHID.kext/VoodooI2CSynaptics.kext you can find at [Release page](https://github.com/alexandred/VoodooI2C/releases) of VoodooI2C.
 (Current version 2.2)

 1. To make trackpad work, you should patch GPIO patch in VoodooI2C Guide.
 You can find Instruction [here](https://voodooi2c.github.io/#Installation/Installation)